-Mr. Wong Wing Hoi (王永凱), aged 40, was appointed as a Director on 7 February 2018 and designated as an executive Director of the Company on 7 May 2018.
-Mr. Wong is responsible for the day-to-day management of the software development operations, assisting the Chief Executive Officer of our Company on planning and supervising the development of financial trading solutions of our Group.
-Mr. Wong has over 17 years of experience in software engineering, system development and IT support.
+Mr. Wong Wing Hoi (王永凱), aged 41, was appointed as a Director on 7 February 2018 and re-designated as an executive Director of the Company on 7 May 2018.
+Mr. Wong is responsible for the day-to-day management of the software development operations, assisting the chief executive officer of our Company on planning and supervising the development of financial trading solutions of our Group.
+Mr. Wong has over 18 years of experience in software engineering, system development and IT support.
 Prior to joining our Group, (i) from August 2001 to February 2005, Mr. Wong worked in Netcast Information Limited as a programmer and was mainly responsible for developing and testing software applications; and (ii) from February 2005 to July 2006, Mr. Wong worked in Global eSolution Limited as an analyst programmer and was mainly responsible for developing online trading system, database designing and tuning and providing IT support.
 Mr. Wong joined our Group in August 2006 as senior analyst programmer of GES.
-He was an assistant director of GES in January 2011 and in December 2015, respectively.
-During his tenure as an assistant director of GES, he was mainly responsible for overseeing the software development operations and the development team of our Group.
-He was also involved in the recruitment of the software developers and engineers.
+He was promoted to project manager and assistant director of GES in January 2011 and in December 2015, respectively.
+During his tenure as an assistant director of GES, he is mainly responsible for overseeing the software development operations and the development team of our Group.
+He is also involved in the recruitment of the software developers and engineers.